zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 enlightenments...the big eight sacred paths...the seekers, pursuers, and seekers of the immortal Nibbana of the great supreme interests" are also immortals; All beings seek, pursue, and search: Where is the Buddha?
 Where is the Lord?
 Where is the god among the gods?
-Where is the king of cows among people? 』It is also a fairy.
+Where is the king of cows among people?
+"It is also a fairy.
 "So until the third time, Tianxian, "Answer" was not heard by me.

 Because of that, the brahmin said:

-"[Venerable Venerable Mo 闍闍 like this:] I inquired about Sakyamuni twice, but those with eyes didn’t answer for me.
+"[Venerable Venerable Mo 闍闍 like this:] I inquired about Sakyamuni twice, but those with eyes didn't answer for me.

 And it was not until the third time that the "solution" was heard by me. "

 86. This world, other worlds, the Brahman world, including the gods,

-I don’t know what you see: Well-known Joe Damo.
+I don't know what you see: Well-known Joe Damo.

 "This world, other worlds": ""This world" is the human world.
 "Other worlds" are all worlds except the human world."
 It is this world and other worlds.